isotoma/react-cognito/README.rst

 Planned for version 1, but not yet implemented
 ----------------------------------------------

+- UC1 Registering a user with the application
 - UC7 Delete a user attribute for an authenticated user
 - UC8 Update a user attribute for an authenticated user
-- UC1 Registering a user with the application
-- UC12 Starting and completing a forgotten password flow for an unauthenticated user

 Planned for version 1.1, but not yet implemented
 ------------------------------------------------